emaschas/BCFplugin/README.md

 1. Download the zip file from [Releases](https://github.com/emaschas/BCFplugin/releases).
 2. Unzip it in %appdata%\Autodesk Navisworks Manage 2021\Plugins
 3. Start Navisworks and select the "BCF" tab.
-4. Click on "Show BCF" (first button).
+4. Click on "Show" (first button).